aquasecurity/postee/README.md

 > NOTE `See the complete Rego Language in` [OPA-reference](https://www.openpolicyagent.org/docs/latest/policy-reference/#built-in-functions)

-After defining the route's input condition, what is left is to define the template that will be used to format the input message, and the output that formatted message will be sent to.
+After defining the route's input condition, what is left is to define the template that will be used to format the input message, and the action that formatted message will be sent to.

 The below table describes the fields to define a route: